Mrs.Teresa Sawyer, MTSS K-5 Interventionist

 One Last Note...

 Thank you for being part of your child’s academic team.
 Collaboration of student, parent and teachers makes all the difference in their success.
 When we are thinking about reading, we are learning strategies that readers use to construct meaning and decode words to gain comprehension and fluency.
+They are becoming lifelong readers.
+As a friend of mine has said for years, "Read Something Wonderful Everyday!"

 ***Every child should be encouraged to read books at their individual instructional level for 15-20 minutes every day to maintain consistency while improving reading skills.
 Children benefit from being read to from birth to grow their vocabulary.
 Reading is an adventure with every word in each new book.